hirok19/SimpleInterpreter/README.md

 # SimpleInterpreter
-A simple interpreter written in languages
+A simple interpreter written in python.